kendallfrimodig/energy-demand-forecasting/index.md

 <br><br>

-**Finally, we'll create a 'long' formatted data frame including our calculations above, where the 'wide' daframes columns are seperate dataframes for each energy source, stacked on top of eachother**
+**Finally, we'll create a 'long' formatted data frame including our calculations above, where the 'wide' dataframes columns are separate dataframes for each energy source, stacked on top of each other**